 • Christ's armies are riding white horses (Rev 19:14).

-• The first horseman of the first seal in the Apocalypse is riding a white horse (Revelation 6:2).
-He is given a stéphanos (crown).
+The first horseman of the first seal in the Apocalypse is also riding a white horse (Revelation 6:2).

-The two types of crowns mentioned in the New Testament are:-
+Also, the horseman of the first seal who is riding a white horse is given a stéphanos (crown).
+The two types of crowns mentioned in the New Testament are:

 (a) stéphanos (crown) [Strongs Greek Dictionary] 04735 στέφανος stéphanos